ji24077/TicTacToeJiAI/README.md

 1. Model-View-Presenter (MVP) Architecture: Separates the logic into three components - Model (TicTacToeModel), View (MainActivity), and Presenter (TicTacToePresenter), improving maintainability and testability.
 2. Observer Pattern: Used to notify the MainActivity of game state changes (player turn, win, draw) from the TicTacToeModel.
+3.Dependency injection design pattern used to implments TicTacToe.

 ## Java Version and Testing Framework